-Shoulder fractures in elderly patients are frequently the consequence of a fall from standing height.
-In the average person, harm from a motor vehicle accident or a sports accident often causes shoulder fractures.
+Shoulder fractures in elderly patients frequently result from falling from a standing height.
+The average person’s harm from a motor vehicle or a sports accident often causes shoulder fractures.

-Fractures frequently cause acute pain, swelling, and bruising concerning the shoulder.
-If a shoulder fracture is suspected, it’s important for the person to seek immediate medical attention by a healthcare professional.
+Fractures frequently cause acute pain, swelling, and bruising in the shoulder.
+If a shoulder fracture is suspected, it’s important for the person to seek immediate medical attention from a healthcare professional.

-In the instance of any of the health issues mentioned above resulting in extreme shoulder pain, seek medical attention as soon as possible to receive a proper diagnosis.
-While many cases of shoulder pain may resolve on their own, make sure to see a doctor if symptoms persist or worsen.
+If any of the health issues mentioned above result in extreme shoulder pain, seek medical attention as soon as possible to receive a proper diagnosis.
+While many cases of shoulder pain may resolve independently, make sure to see a doctor if symptoms persist or worsen.

-A healthcare professional will conduct a comprehensive evaluation so as to ascertain the cause of the patient’s shoulder pain before providing them with the appropriate treatment options for their health issues.
+A healthcare professional will conduct a comprehensive evaluation to ascertain the cause of the patient’s shoulder pain before providing them with the appropriate treatment options for their health issues.

 The first step for diagnosis is a comprehensive look at the patient’s medical history.
-The doctor will ask how the problem has been previously treated and how the pain began, if they are aware of that information.
+The doctor will ask how the problem has been previously treated and how the pain began if they know that information.
 Moreover, additional questions will help determine the causes of the patient’s shoulder pain.
 Since certain actions may improve or worsen symptoms, a record may be an important tool in discovering the origin of shoulder pain.

 A thorough examination will help to discover the source of a patient’s shoulder pain.
-A doctor will assess for tender places and will try to find physical abnormalities, swelling, deformity or muscular fatigue.
-They will also observe the shoulder’s strength, flexibility and movement.
+A doctor will assess for tender places and try to find physical abnormalities, swelling, deformity, or muscular fatigue.
+They will also observe the shoulder’s strength, flexibility, and movement.